Our People

 Maddi Ramponi

-Maddi is not only our First Year Advisor and admin extraordinaire; she is also a high-achieving student at CUC Western Riverina, studying a double degree in Law and Criminology at the University of New England.
-She was twice selected to represent the Murray electorate in the NSW Youth Parliament Program and proudly served as the first School Captain of Murrumbidgee Regional High School.
-From 2022, she spent three years as a Student Mentor for the University of Wollongong’s Future Me Program.
-Now, as Program Coordinator of our Ready Set Uni program, Maddi supports Year 12 students in their transition to higher education and is deeply committed to creating equitable opportunities for regional and rural students.
+Maddi is a high-achieving student at CUC Western Riverina, currently studying a double degree in Law and Criminology at the University of New England.
+She was twice selected to represent the Murray electorate in the NSW Youth Parliament Program and proudly served as the inaugural School Captain of Murrumbidgee Regional High School.
+From 2022, Maddi spent three years as a Student Mentor with the University of Wollongong’s Future Me Program and now supports Year 12 students in their transition to higher education through our Ready Set Uni program.
+She is a passionate advocate for equitable access to education and is deeply committed to creating meaningful opportunities for regional and rural students.

 Domenique Iirilli